-Each logical bundle (the total group of pieces for a bundle destination) of Media Mail must meet the applicable minimum and maximum bundle size standards in 5.0, Preparing Media Mail Parcels, and 705.8.0, Preparing Pallets.
+Each logical bundle (the total group of pieces for a bundle destination) must meet the applicable minimum and maximum bundle size standards in 5.0 and 705.8.0.
 The pieces in the logical bundle must then be secured in a physical bundle or bundles.
 Wherever possible, each physical bundle for a logical bundle destination should contain at least the minimum bundle size.
 The size of each physical bundle for a specific logical bundle destination may, however, contain the exact bundle minimum, more pieces than the bundle minimum, or fewer pieces than the bundle minimum depending on the size of the pieces in the mailing or the total quantity of the pieces to that destination.
 Unless otherwise noted, the maximum weight for bundles in sacks is 20 pounds.
 Bundles prepared on pallets must meet the additional bundling requirements under 705.8.0 and each physical bundle, including carrier route price mail, must always contain at least two pieces.